In this post, you’re going to learn exactly how to host a charity golf tournament with a silent auction.

 Additional Reading: Proper Facebook event promotion is an art and science.
 Check out our previous post: How to Promote Your Fundraiser on Facebook.

-A benefit to golf events relative to galas is that some local golfers will play in your scramble even if they have no affiliation to your caust.
+A benefit to golf events relative to galas is that some local golfers will play in your event even if they have no affiliation to your caust.

 The resourceful event planner can get the word out in the community relatively inexpensively: